-On September 19-21, 2022, President Kassym-Jomart Tokayev traveled in New York, where he have multiple speeches, met various people and signed different agreements.
+On September 19-21, 2022, President Kassym-Jomart Tokayev traveled to New York, where he had multiple speeches, met various people and signed different agreements.
 Let’s take a closer look at those achievements.

 Right after Tokayev’s arrival in New York, he took part in the breakfast business meetings with executives of global financial institutes, including Citi, Goldman Sachs, NASDAQ, Auerbach Grayson & Company LLP, Franklin Templeton, Brightlight Capital, AllianceBernstein, Jefferies Financial Group, Luxor Capital Group, Paine Schwartz Partners LLC, New Silk Road Forum, Robotti & Company Advisors, TPG Capital and Grupo Los Grobo.

 These meetings become an excellent platform for Tokayev to convincingly present Kazakhstan as an attractive place for investments.
 For example, he talked about the National Welfare Fund Samruk Kazyna, which is going to sell some of its assets on the open market.